-I am an executive coach, psychotherapist, and leadership trainer.
-I hold faculty positions at the National University of Singapore and the Singapore Management University.
-At INSEAD I am a coach and supervisor, and at Yale-NUS I am a lecturer of leadership studies.
+I am a psychotherapist, executive coach and leadership trainer.
+I've held faculty positions at the National University of Singapore and the Singapore Management University.
+At INSEAD, I am currently a coach and supervisor, and at Yale-NUS I am a lecturer of leadership studies.

 I am a third-generation Singaporean and I started my leadership work as a Naval officer in the Singapore Navy.
 There, I managed 3 amphibious platoons; 100 sailors.
 Later I joined the 20-person start-up that became Yahoo!
 Mail.
 I went on to do a doctorate in counseling psychology at StanfordUniversity and a post-doctorate fellowship at Harvard University.
 I’ve had two full-time, tenure-track university positions and won two commendations for teaching excellence at the Lee Kuan Yew School of Public Policy (National University of Singapore).

 My ongoing clinical training includes psychodynamic, Gestalt, ego-state, cognitive-behavioural therapy (CBT), hypnotherapy, dialectical behaviour therapy (DBT), schema, eye movement desensitisation and reprocessing (EMDR), human sexuality and couples counseling.
+I have been particularly influenced by the work of Irvin Yalom, a pioneer of existential psychotherapy.
 As an executive coach I received a Professional Certified Coach (PCC) designation from the International Coaching Federation (ICF) and became a Certified Integral Coach with New Ventures West.
-Tangentially related to my work, I am enrolled in a two-and-a-half year program for long-term practitioners of mindfulness meditation.
+Tangentially related to my work, I have recently completed a two-and-a-half year program for long-term practitioners of mindfulness meditation.

 At last count, I have worked with approximately 2000 people from 100 countries.
 I have lived in Singapore, France, the United Kingdom and the United States.

-- Since 2013: Marshall Consulting Pte Ltd: Principal
+Since 2013 – Marshall Consulting Pte Ltd: Head

-- Since 2006: Lee Kuan Yew School of Public Policy, National University of Singapore (NUS).
-Seven years as full-time Assistant Professor.
-Since 2013, Adjunct Associate Professor
+2006 – 18 National University of Singapore, Lee Kuan Yew School of Public Policy: Seven years as full-time Assistant Professor, six years as Adjunct Associate Professor

-- Since 2014: School of Social Sciences, Singapore Management University: Adjunct Professor of Leadership Studies
+2014 – 17 Singapore Management University, School of Social Sciences: Adjunct Professor of Leadership Studies

 1999 – Yahoo!, Cupertino, California: Usability Intern